What’s the CEFR? English Language Learner Levels Explained

-When it comes to describing a student’s English abilities, proficiency could fall anywhere between being able to say “hello” and “goodbye” to having native speaker-like fluency.
+When it comes to describing a student’s English abilities, their skills could fall anywhere from being able to offer a basic greeting to sounding like a native speaker.
 So, how can you determine how well a student uses English?
-Let’s break down the different English language learner levels used to measure and describe a student’s command of English, including those outlined by a widely used standard called the CEFR.
+Let’s break down the different English language learner levels used to measure and describe a student’s command of English.
+Specifically, let’s look at the levels outlined by a widely used standard called the CEFR, as well as additional methods of language assessment, like the GSE, that are growing in popularity.

 What is an ELL level of proficiency?

-In order to gauge an English language learner’s capabilities and place them in the appropriate class level, language schools or other institutions usually identify a student’s level of proficiency, which is based on a scale that ranges from beginner to advanced (or native-speaker level).
+To gauge an English language learner’s (ELL’s) capabilities and place them in the appropriate class level, language institutions must identify a student’s level of proficiency.
+This is generally based on a scale that ranges from beginner to advanced (or native-speaker level).
+Understanding your student’s level of proficiency at the beginning and end of instruction is a critical means of measuring your teaching effectiveness.
+It can also be used for finding ways to better attune material to meet students’ learning goals.

-Whether it’s for assessing young learners or adults, each proficiency level gives a general picture of an ELL’s skills in speaking, reading, writing, and comprehension of the language.
-For instance, each description gives a teacher or the students themselves an idea of the vocabulary range they have, the situations they can proficiently use English in, and the topics they can talk about.
+Whether it’s for assessing young learners or adults, each proficiency level gives a general picture of an ELL’s skills.
+Proficiency measures speaking, reading, writing, and overall comprehension of the language.
+For instance, each description gives a teacher and the students an idea of the vocabulary range they have.
+This can include situations they can proficiently use English in and the topics they can talk about.
+Remember, language fluency is different from proficiency.
+Both will vary from student to student based on a myriad of factors ranging from age to experience level.
+Using a common framework, like the CEFR or the GSE, is just one of many tools teachers have at their disposal.

 What is the CEFR (Common European Framework of Reference for Languages)?

-While many standards exist to measure and describe a language learner’s proficiency level, the Common European Framework of Reference for Languages (CEFR), used all over the world, provides the most widely accepted descriptions.
-Created by the Council of Europe, the CEFR is not English-specific but uses neutral language that can be applied to learners of any language.
+While many standards exist to measure a language learner’s proficiency level, the CEFR provides the most widely accepted descriptions.
+The Common European Framework of Reference for Languages (CEFR) is accepted as a standard by universities, governments, and businesses across the globe.
+Created by the Council of Europe, the CEFR is not English-specific.
+Instead, the CEFR uses neutral language that can be applied to students of any language.

-CEFR language levels provide universally understood descriptions that are not only recognized in academics, by language schools and textbook publishers, but are also used professionally, such as on resumes, during job recruitment, or by companies promoting their employees.
+CEFR language levels provide universally understood descriptions that are recognized in academics, by language schools, and by textbook publishers as standard.
+The CEFR scale is also used professionally on resumes, during job recruitment, and by companies promoting their employees.

 What are the CEFR levels of English proficiency?

-The CEFR scale is organized into six different levels of proficiency, from A1 to C2, which are divided into three broader levels: English Basic User, English Independent User, and Proficient English user.
-Here’s a closer look at each English level of the CEFR standard to see what they refer to.
+The CEFR scale is organized into six different language levels of proficiency, from A1 to C2, which are divided into three broader English language learner levels: Basic User, Independent User, and Proficient English User.
+Here’s a closer look at each of the CEFR levels and how students can accomplish them.

 Basic User